COXIT-CO/RecruitFlowAI/README.md

 - `/search_db` - pass job description and receive list of candidates from internal database
 - `/assistant` - chat with OpenAI from recruiter persona

+Messaging with AI assistant - just ask any question in RecruitFlowAI home app and receive response in the thread!
+Conversation can be proceeded in the same chat and resumed any tiem later.

 Commands to be designed and added later:
 - `/brand_resume`
 - `/compose_feedback`